BeST - The Bergisch School Technology Centre

 Unusual courses on offer ...

-The range of courses is enormous.
-Among other things, an unusual new format complements the overall programme.
-"For example, the Erfurt wallpaper company will be taking part for the first time.
-They are still the market leader with their woodchip wallpaper and want to show young people their modern image.
-They are offering a small group of students the opportunity to produce their own wallpaper, i.e. with their own print designs, which they can take home with them afterwards."
+The is a wide range of courses offered, e.g., an unusual new format complements the overall programme. ”For example, the wallpaper company Erfurt will be taking part for the first time.
+They are still the market leader with their woodchip wallpaper and want to present their modern image to young people.
+They are offering a small group of students the opportunity to produce their own wallpaper, i.e., with their own print designs, which they can take home with them afterwards.”
 Another course is entitled 'Genetic fingerprinting - on the trail of the perpetrator'.
-BeST also uses one of the university's own student labs for this.
-"The zdi student labs are something special," explains the coordinator, "because not all centres have access to labs.
-We have biology, chemistry and geo-IT here as Bergisch Science Labs.
-Unlike us, these school labs organise courses for entire school classes that any teacher can book at any time, including teachers from outside the Bergisch city-triangle.
-These course contents are usually thematically adapted to the core curricula of the schools and can be perfectly integrated into the lesson series."
+BeST also uses one of the university's own student labs for this project.
+“The zdi student labs are something special,” the coordinator explains, ”because not all centres have access to labs.
+We have three [KR1] Bergisch Science Labs: BeLL Bio, Chemie-Labothek and Geo-IT.
+Unlike us, these school labs organise courses for entire school classes that any teacher can book at any time, including teachers from outside the Bergisch land.
+These course contents are usually thematically adapted to the core curricula of the schools and can be perfectly integrated into the lesson series.”

-A total of 25 courses will be offered at 12 locations in October.
-This is a unique, cross-city study and career orientation programme with a unique selling point in the Bergisches Land region, emphasises Debus and continues: "There are of course many initiatives and educational partners that do similar things and cooperate with us excellently, such as CHECK, the school research centre in Solingen.
+In October, a total of 25 courses will be offered at 12 locations.
+This is a unique, cross-city study and career orientation programme with a unique selling point in the Bergisch Land, emphasises Debus and continues: ”There are of course many initiatives and educational partners that do similar things and cooperate with us excellently, such as CHECK, the school research centre in Solingen.
 We support the STEM programme there with some of our courses.
-At the request of school groups, individual parents or teachers, we also offer special formats, such as school clubs, STEM days for entire year groups, individual internships or other special formats.
-We are very flexible and try to offer everyone a good programme that is tailored to their needs.
+At the request of school groups, individual parents or teachers, we also offer special formats, such as school clubs, days of science for entire year groups, individual work placements or other special formats.
+We are very flexible and try to offer everyone a good and tailor-made programme.”

 A balloon is filled